 The tour went on to meet architect Andrew Borges at the Larson Johnson Residence, located at 719 W Lee St. Borges is a partner of Rohleder Borges Architecture firm where they balance contemporary structures with a nod to tradition and craft.
 The design of the Larson Johnson Residence plays along with the firm’s balancing act by keeping the house close to the street and pushing the yard to the rear, in spite of the expansive views of the sound from the front.
 The firm smartly opened up a connection from the private back yard to the view of the Sound through the center of the house.

 The tour then moved to another view home at 1121 Bigelow Ave.
 Andrew van Leeuwen, a partner and lead architect at BUILD LLC, presented the Desai Residence.
 BUILD LLC is a modern residential and commercial design-build firm with a popular blog (blog.buildllc.com) where they discuss modern design in the Pacific NW.
 Many of their posts include detailed insights into their projects, the Desai Residence included.

-Next up the tour visited another favorite view from Queen Anne by stopping at The Block at 1709 Dexter Ave N. Architect Matthew Stannard, formerly a senior associate with Olson Sundberg Kundig Allen Architects, presented The Block; he later formed Stannard Architects and the now current Stillwater Dwellings.
+Next up, the tour visited another favorite view from Queen Anne by stopping at The Block at 1709 Dexter Ave N. Architect Matthew Stannard, formerly a senior associate with Olson Sundberg Kundig Allen Architects, presented The Block; he later formed Stannard Architects and the now current Stillwater Dwellings.
 The Block is a mixed-use condominium with 4 residential units and 2 live/work units at street level.
-The interior of each unit has a double height living space and a wood and steel stair that connect each floor to the roof deck.
+The interior of each unit has a double-height living space and a wood- and-steel stair that connects each floor to the roof deck.
 This project had the unfortunate experience of being completed at the start of the recession in 2008.